15 Best Sewing Subscription Boxes To Bring Joy

 Patchwork Parcel is basically a quilting fabric subscription box.

-Each box contains four full-yard cuts of fabric or four half-yard fabric cuts and a few free surprise notions.
+Each box contains four full-yard cuts of high-quality fabrics or four half-yard fabric cuts, plus a few free surprise notions.

 For UK sewists, Little Miss sew n sew offers fun My Guilty Pleasure subscription options.

-Most of the subscriptions are Fat Quarter boxes, which include 3 fat quarters, any necessary notions, a piece of candy, and a pattern for the intended project.
+Most of the subscriptions are Fat Quarter boxes, including three fat quarters, necessary notions, a piece of candy, and a pattern for the intended project.

-On their main webpage, there are several boxes you can purchase one time to try out before purchasing a yearly subscription.
+On their main webpage, you can purchase several boxes once to try out before purchasing a yearly subscription.

 ThreadCrate, another fun garment subscription box for those who love sewing clothes, prides itself on inclusiveness.
 They offer women’s, men’s, and even kid’s sewing boxes for the widest variety of sizes (XS-5XL) of any of these boxes.

-Boxes include fabric, an apparel sewing pattern, loads of goodies, and all the instructions and supplies needed for a beginner or intermediate sewist to get started.
+Boxes include fabric, an apparel sewing pattern, loads of goodies, and all the instructions and supplies needed for a beginner or intermediate sewist to start crafting a handmade wardrobe.